 To give students the opportunity to explore the numerous engineering degrees offered by the College, first-year undergraduate engineering students not transferring from another institution of higher education enter the College without declaring a specific engineering major.
 None of the majors require any 100-level courses to be taken by a student other than those in the common engineering, math and science core.
 Students are urged to declare a specific engineering major by the start of their 3rd term of enrollment.
 Undeclared students cannot register for a 4th term in the College unless they have met with their advisor and developed a plan to select and declare a major within a reasonable time.
 This plan can be developed in coordination among the EAC advisors and departmental program advisors.

-Criteria to declare a degree program are described in the Rules section of the Bulletin: https://bulletin.engin.umich.edu/rules/registration/
+Criteria to declare a degree program are described in the Registration, Declarations, and Transfer Credit section of the Bulletin.

 Dual Baccalaureate Degree Opportunities